Wei2Wakeup/Movie_recommender_system/README.md

 # Movie_recommender_system

 ## Description:
-This Project is to recommend movie base on the Netflix rating data for users
+This Project is to recommend movie using item collaboraitve filtering algorithm base on the Netflix rating data for users

 ## Mapreduce jobs:
 * Generating co-occurrence matrix